tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

     Python serves Global Interpreter Lock (GIL) mechanism, but a trace node runs on a asynchronous thead which is not blocked by GIL.
 <prettier-ignore-end>

-Typical use cases are as follows.
+Typical use cases are shown as follows.

 ```bash
 # Run a node at Terminal 0 first.